PyO3/pyo3/guide/src/class/optional_bindings.md

 # Optional bindings

-You might want to write a library the is usable both in pure rust and as a python library.
-For that, pyo3 support wrapping attributes in `#[cfg_attr(feature = "pyo3", ...)]` (the feature unfortunately has to be hardcoded, so the feature must be named `pyo3`).
+You might want to write a library the is usable both in pure Rust and as a Python library.
+For that, PyO3 supports wrapping attributes in `#[cfg_attr(feature = "pyo3", ...)]` (the feature name unfortunately has to be hardcoded, so the feature must be named `pyo3`).
 This does not only apply to classes and their methods but also to e.g. `#[pyfunction]`.

 Make pyo3 optional in Cargo.toml: